RyoFenix77/RyoFenix77.github.io/_posts/2020-10-07-github-hello-word.md

 ---
 layout: post
-title: Hello Word
+title: Primer Artículo
 subtitle: Welcome to Jekyll Theme Gungnir
 header-img: img/in-post/2020-10-07/header.jpg
 header-style: text
 catalog: true
 tags:
-  - 摸鱼
+  - Pentesting
 ---

-## Paragraph
+## CTF

 A well-known scientist (some say it was Bertrand Russell) once gave a public lecture on astronomy.
 He described how the earth orbits around the sun and how the sun, in turn, orbits around the center of a vast collection of stars called our galaxy.
 At the end of the lecture, a little old lady at the back of the room got up and said: “What you have told us is rubbish.
 The world is really a flat plate supported on the back of a giant tortoise.”
 The scientist gave a superior smile before replying, “What is the tortoise standing on.”
 “You’re very clever, young man, very clever,” said the old lady.
 “But it’s turtles all the way down!”